zdavatz/covid2019_ch_map/README.md

 ## Running Modes

-Switch between Development and Production mode with simple switch in "main.js"
+Switch between Development and Production mode with simple switch in "main.js".
+Production mode to publish the tweet to twitter.

 ```